Potential Benefits of Applying Extended Reality Solutions to Surgical Stages

 XR technology can equip surgeons in numerous directions, including interactive high-precision and detailed patient anatomy visualization that can help improve surgical planning and precision.
 Depending on the need, medical specialists can turn to immersive technologies in many surgical fields.
 For example, AR capabilities to overlay objects and environments with digital overlays can provide a real-time display of critical structures, including tissue layers, vein mapping, cranial nerves, and many more, helping reduce surgical risks and post-surgery complications.

 At the same time, XR can act as a medium that enables medical specialists to walk through, train, or develop skills in a safe and controlled environment that depicts real-life surgical scenarios.
 The technology can also allow medical trainees to engage in real-time immersive surgical training, practicing complex procedures without risking harm to actual patients.
-Incorporating XR can help advance medical education and build confidence, and a sense of accomplishment, thus providing a more comprehensive learning experience.
+Incorporating XR can help advance medical education and build confidence and a sense of accomplishment, thus providing a more comprehensive learning experience.

-Lastly, immersive technology can help reduce associated surgical procedure time and cost, as surgeons can hands-on practice and rehearse every step of the complex operations, reenacting scenarios of various complexity, thus minimizing the risk for the real patient.
+Lastly, immersive technology can help reduce associated surgical procedure time and cost, as surgeons can hands-on practice and rehearse every step of the complex operations, reenacting scenarios of various complexity, thus minimizing the risk for the actual patient.
 XR technology carries several benefits for the surgical field, potentially revolutionizing the sector by improving outcomes, enhancing patient safety, and reducing related costs.

-Extended Reality in Preoperative Stage
+Extended Reality in the Preoperative Stage

-Extended Reality in Intraoperative Stage
+Extended Reality in the Intraoperative Stage

-Extended Reality in Postoperative Stage
+Extended Reality in the Postoperative Stage

 In Conclusion